thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 ## 2 Work with the created toolchain <a name="part-SECTION-02"></a>

-I the toolchain you see:
+In the toolchain you see:

 * **Think** Issues managed in GitLab
 * **Code**  [Eclipse Orion Web IDE](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-web_ide) and source code managed in GitLab